 Types of Dog Shampoo

-Most important, do not use a shampoo meant for people; it doesn't have the right pH level for dogs' skin.
+Most important, do not use a shampoo meant for people, which doesn’t have the right pH level for dogs’ skin.
 There are many types of dog shampoo on the market, including:

-- Oatmeal shampoos: some groomers recommend shampoo containing oatmeal for itchy skin.
+- Oatmeal shampoos (some groomers recommend these for pets with itchy skin)

 Tips for Bathing Your Dog